project-alice-assistant/docs/docs/setup/image-install.md

 ---
-title: Install with our premade image
+title: Install with our pre-made image
 sidebarDepth: 3
 tags:
 - image